gaurav1780/comp1010practicalClassMaterial/week 10 - custom-built arraylist/practicalCustomBuiltArrayLists.md

 Also, a compilation error is when your project has a red cross, and  JUnit error is when the test outcomes have a red cross.
 The latter (JUnit errors) DO NOT disqualify your submission, the form (compilation error) does.

+- `testToString`, `testIsFull`, `testIsEmpty` DO NOT carry any marks.
-- Each of the 13 tests is worth 8 marks each.
+- Each of the other 14 tests is worth 8 marks each.
-- Passing mark is 48 (any 6 methods).
+- Passing mark is 48 (passing any 6 tests).
 - Marks will be capped to 100 if you pass all of them.
 - Time limit: 5 seconds
 - Standard rules listed on iLearn apply.